Detecting of a Patient's Condition From Clinical Narratives Using Natural Language Representation: MATERIALS AND METHODS

-For the vital numeric values (heart rate, blood pressure, etc...) cannot the representation learning accommodate the numeric values effectively.
-Actually, most NLP models treat numeric values in text in the same way as other tokens, and it has proven that the pretrained token representations (word2vec) can naturally encode the numeric values \cite{wallace2019nlp}.
-Unfortunately, it is required a large amount of data with specific labelling progress for this tasks, while the numerical reasoning results are less better (47\%) compared with the expert human performance (96.4\%) for F1 score metric \cite{dua2019drop}.
-There is an study which only focus how to extract the number not dealing with representation learning \cite{cai2019extraction}.
-In our case, because we have a limited data, we decide to keep all numeric value for vital sign values (nearly 4\% of the notes), and to apply the decoding for those number values.
-We manually performed four experiment to see the contribution from the numeric value into the feature space and the classifiers.
-Table \ref{tab:numeric_decoding} summarizes the four different approaches to decode the numeric values including (i) keeping all of the original numeric values and their units, (ii) removing all of the numeric values and their units, (iii) encoding the decimal into a string named dot, and (iv) decomposing into digits.
-Finally, we tokenized the narratives into a vector of tokens.
+For the vital numeric values (heart rate, blood pressure, etc...), most of the NLP representation learnings cannot accommodate the numeric values effectively.
+Most NLP models treat numeric values in the text the same way as other tokens.
+It has been proven that the pre-trained token representations (word2vec) can naturally encode the numeric values \cite{wallace2019nlp}.
+Unfortunately, it required a large amount of data with specific labeling progress for this task.
+At the same time, the state-of-the-art for numerical reasoning results is much less good (47\%) compared with the expert human performance (96.4\%) in the f1 score metric \cite{dua2019drop}.
+Another study only focuses on how to extract the number, not dealing with representation learning \cite{cai2019extraction}.
+Even, study \cite{kumar2020ensembling} proposes an alternative approach to deal with both large and small datasets.
+However, the authors either removed all of the vital sign numeric values or did not mention how to deal with numeric values.
+Because we have limited data, we decide to keep all numeric values for vital sign values (nearly 4\% of the notes) and apply the decoding for those number values.
+In fact, a numeric value consists in a numerical measurement value and a measurement unit as ruled by Digital Imaging and Communication in Medicine standard for report document \cite{noumeir2003dicom}.
+Therefore, we performed four experiments to evaluate the contribution from the numeric value to the classifiers.
+Fig. \ref{fig:code_snippet} shows an example of code snippet in Python, which help us conducting the decomposing the numerical measurement value.
+Finally, Table \ref{tab:numeric_decoding} summarizes the four different approaches to decode the numeric values, including (i) keeping all of the original numeric values and their units, (ii) removing all of the numeric values and their units, (iii) encoding the decimal into a string named dot, and (iv) decomposing into digits.

-For the note visualization, we apply the ScatterText \cite{kessler2017scattertext}.
-Totally, we have more than 580000 (n-grams) word count from the data shown in Fig. \ref{fig:clinical_nlp_illustration}.
-The figure shows the most frequent words for the positive case in the upper right corner; the most frequent words for the negative cases in the lower left corner; and, all less frequent words for both cases are in the center.
-Besides, the top 20 words from the the positive cases and negative cases are presented in the right hand side.
-Their frequency distribution are also illustrated in Fig. \ref{fig:top_pos_notes} and Fig. \ref{fig:top_neg_notes}, respectively.
-In cases of positive, we easily see that, most these terms following positively related to the cardidac malfuction: milrinone (milri), aorte, aortique, and valve.
-In contrast, such terms: urgence, ad, respiratorie, vers, toux, ivrs are relatively contributed to the respiratory syndromes.